monerium/smart-contracts/docs/migrating_V1_to_V2.md

 ![Screenshot 2024-03-29 at 13 49 49](https://github.com/monerium/smart-contracts/assets/17710875/51e96b4d-014d-4f11-9a2e-262f85fcbd3b)

-The objective is to migrate the assets currently held within `TokenStorage` to the storage system of the `Proxy`
+The objective is to migrate the assets currently held within `TokenStorage` to the storage system of the `Proxy`.

-By adopting proxy storage, we introduce a level of adaptability to our contract architecture, enabling the management of stored funds to evolve alongside technological advancements and users needs.
+By adopting proxy storage, we introduce adaptability to our contract architecture, enabling the management of stored funds to evolve alongside technological advancements and users' needs.

-Moreover, the existing `Frontend` interface, with its standard `ERC20` capabilities, will maintain its functionality.
-User interactions with the `Frontend` will be seamlessly redirected to the `Proxy`, which in turn will communicate with the `Implementation` contract
+Moreover, with its standard `ERC20` capabilities, the existing `Frontend` interface will maintain its functionality.
+User interactions with the `Frontend` will be seamlessly redirected to the `Proxy`, which will communicate with the `Implementation` contract.

-This strategy allows us to present our partners and users with a modernised entry point to our  currency, featuring updated functionalities, while still offering the familiar services and addresses they have come to rely on.
+This strategy allows us to present our partners and users with a modernized entry point to our currency, featuring updated functionalities while still offering the familiar services and addresses they have come to rely on.

 ## Step-by-Step Migration Guide

-The migration process involves a `JavaScript` script that creates a `Foundry` Solidity script, utilising a list of users acquired from an `Etherscan` service.
+The migration process involves a `JavaScript` script that creates a `Foundry` Solidity script, utilizing a list of users acquired from an `Etherscan` service.

-We will use one `wallet` to deploy and run the migration and set the final `roles` and `owner` after completion.
+After completion, we will use one `wallet` to deploy and run the migration and set the final `roles` and `owners`.

 > This documentation focuses on the migration of a single token.
 It is recommended to deploy all four tokens simultaneously with the same implementation contract and then conduct each migration separately

 ### 1. Deploying the `V2` contract.

 To initiate the deployment of the V2 contract, follow these steps within the V2 foundry repository: